 Fund for Teachers

-Through a Fund for Teachers fellowship, board member Scott Glew investigated the impact of war on people and societies in Europe.
+Through a Fund for Teachers fellowship, former board member Scott Glew investigated the impact of war on people and societies in Europe.
 In summer 2015, he traveled to the cities of London, Paris, Brussels, Amsterdam, Berlin, Dresden, and Prague, and the battlefields and cemeteries of Flanders and Normandy to explore the causes and consequences of the World Wars and the idea of democratic citizenship in relation to war.

 Goethe Institut Transatlantic Outreach Program